This page contains affiliate links. Please read our disclosure for more info.

 After nearly ten years of carrying everything we own on our backs, we were ready for a change.

-Our travel style has also changed—we travel more slowly, sometimes rent cars, and can afford to take taxis to our accommodation rather than walk.
+Our travel style has also changed—we travel more slowly, often rent cars, and can afford to take taxis to our accommodation rather than walk.

 For travelling by bus around South America, a backpack made sense.
 When we spend more time in airports and cars, a suitcase makes life much easier.

 I was nervous about the change, but Away offers an amazing 100 day free trial, so I knew I could return it if it didn’t work out.
-They also provide free delivery to many countries including the US, UK, Australia, Canada, and Europe.
+They also provide free delivery to the US, UK, and Canada.

 I especially love how the Everywhere Bag slides over the handles of the suitcase, so I don’t have to carry a thing.
 Airports are so easy now!